yonch/rc-hashmap-dev/docs/design.md

 - CountedHashMap
   - `find` increments; `put` decrements; actual removal only at zero.
   - Overflow behavior for refcount increments is unchecked (UB), consistent with `Rc`.
-  - value/value_mut observe the same slot identity across increments.
+  - value/value_mut observe the same handle identity across increments.
   - `len`/`is_empty` reflect the number of live entries (refcount >= 1); removal at zero decreases `len`.
 - RcHashMap
   - `Ref::clone` increments per-entry count; `Ref::drop` decrements and removes at zero.